42seoul-region/practice-openstack/keystone/KEYSTONECONF.md

 information from all possible resources. (string value)

 ### connection_string = messaging://
-�#Connection string for a notifier backend.
-Default value is messaging:// which sets the notifier to oslo_messaging.
+#Connection string for a notifier backend.
+Default value is messaging:// which
+sets the notifier to oslo_messaging.
-�#Examples of possible values:
+#Examples of possible values:
-�#* messaging://: use oslo_messaging driver for sending notifications.
+#* messaging://: use oslo_messaging driver for sending notifications.
 * mongodb://127.0.0.1:27017 : use mongodb driver for sending notifications.
 * elasticsearch://127.0.0.1:9200 : use elasticsearch driver for sending
 notifications.
  (string value)

 ### es_doc_type = notification
-�#Document type for notification indexing in elasticsearch.
+#Document type for notification indexing in elasticsearch.
  (string value)

 ### es_scroll_time = 2m
-�#This parameter is a time value parameter (for example: es_scroll_time=2m), indicating for how long the nodes that participate in the search will maintain relevant resources in order to continue and support it.
+#This parameter is a time value parameter (for example: es_scroll_time=2m),
+indicating for how long the nodes that participate in the search will maintain relevant resources in order to continue and support it.
  (string value)

 ### es_scroll_size = 10000
-�#Elasticsearch splits large requests in batches.
-This parameter defines maximum size of each batch (for example: es_scroll_size=10000).
+#Elasticsearch splits large requests in batches.
+This parameter defines
+maximum size of each batch (for example: es_scroll_size=10000).
  (integer value)

 ### socket_timeout = 0.1
-�#Redissentinel provides a timeout option on the connections.
+#Redissentinel provides a timeout option on the connections.
 This parameter defines that timeout (for example: socket_timeout=0.1).
  (floating point value)

 ### sentinel_service_name = mymaster
-�#Redissentinel uses a service name to identify a master redis service.
+#Redissentinel uses a service name to identify a master redis service.
 This parameter defines the name (for example: sentinal_service_name=mymaster).
  (string value)